iboB/ibob.github.com/_posts/2024-10-06-coro-throw.md

 So what can we do?

 * Begrudgingly use the `complete_initialization` pattern? *NEVER!*
 * Live with the leaks?
 They are expected to be small and rare.
-This is empting and likely acceptable in many pieces of software, but the problems with deliberate leaks is mainly that tooling (leak detectors and sanitizers) will flood you with this false positive (in practical terms) forever.
+This is tempting and likely acceptable in many pieces of software, but the problems with deliberate leaks is mainly that tooling (leak detectors and sanitizers) will flood you with this false positive (in practical terms) forever.
 I don't like it.

 So I decided to do something else.
 Create a non-standard experimental solution which works in practice.
 That is, write some code: an eager coroutine which can throw before its first suspend, or after, or not throw at all, and tweak it until it works on popular compilers with no crashes or leaks.
 These tweaks would be pretty evil and work around specific compiler idiosyncrasies, but since the standard can't help me, I guess I have to get creative.